Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### State machines

 It is crucial to implement coroutines efficiently, i.e. create as few classes and objects as possible.
-Many languages implement them through _state machines_, and in the case of Kotlin this approach results in the compiler creating only one class per coroutine.
+Many languages implement them through _state machines_ and Kotlin does the same.
+In the case of Kotlin this approach results in the compiler creating only one class per suspending lambda that may have an arbitrary number of suspension points in its body.

-Main idea: a coroutine is compiled to a state machine, where states correspond to suspension points.
+Main idea: a suspending function is compiled to a state machine, where states correspond to suspension points.
-Example: let's take a coroutine with two suspension points:
+Example: let's take a suspending block with two suspension points:

 ```kotlin
 val a = a()